 By the way, here is a quick tip on how to avoid standing in the midst of tourist masses while admiring the indeed admirable Sistine chapel: be at the museum’s gate short before they open (9 a.m.), and once you enter the building, just pace to the chapel.
 Don’t let all the pretty stuff on the way distract you , you can look at it later.
 Pace, and you’ll share the place for a short time with maybe a handful of people.

 After the first school week was over, Cendrine had to return to France before heading home to La Réunion, I planned a trip to Naples and Pompeii, and the guest mother left for her weekend home at the seaside.
 She left and never came back, I’ve never seen her again.
 Since her daughter was still at the apartment from time to time and didn’t seem to be in distress, I don’t think that anything happened to her.
 Her disappearance only proved my point that she was…special.

 The second week was at least as exhilarating as the first one, I just got into the groove of this perfect life between learning and getting inspired and meeting interesting people and hunting art in Villas and Palazzi and eating the best pizza ever at this hole in the wall-pizzeria at Trastevere and spending nights listening to Vespas.
 The whole experience was so enriching!
 I wasn’t ready to go home.
 I was hooked to learning.
 Forever.

-If you choose to pin this post, please use this picture (and check my Pinterest boards):
+If you choose to pin this post for later, please use one of these pictures: